YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 version information for the Go wrapper and underlying YottaDB release:

 - The first piece is always “gowr” to idenfify the Go wrapper.
-- The Go wrapper release number, which starts with “r” and is followed by two numbers separated by a period (“.”), e.g., “r1.32”.
-The first is a major release number and the second is a minor release number under the major release.
-Even minor release numbers indicate formally released software.
+- The Go wrapper release number, which starts with “v” and is followed by three numbers separated by a period (“.”), e.g., “v0.90.0” mimicking `Semantic Versioning <https://semver.org/>`_.
+The first is a major release number, the second is a minor release number under the major release and the third is a patch level.
+Even minor and patch release numbers indicate formally released software.
 Odd minor release numbers indicate software builds from “in flight” code under development, between releases.
 Note that although they follow the same format, Go wrapper